kamilsobik/Strona_decorprof/README.md

 &nbsp;

 ## 🙋‍♂️ Feel free to contact me
-If you have any suggestion or question do note resist to contact with me
+If you have any suggestion or question do not resist to contact with me